 These are FSCS's overheads, split between base costs and specific costs.

-All firms contribute to the base costs - the costs of running the Scheme which are not dependent on levels of activity - in proportion to the regulatory costs they pay to the PRA and/or FCA.

-The management expenses levy is subject to an annual limit, fixed by the UK regulators following consultation with the industry.
 All firms contribute to the base costs element of the management expenses levy.
+Base costs are the costs of running the FSCS, which are not dependent on levels of defaults.
+Firms generally contribute to the base costs in proportion to the regulatory costs they pay to the PRA and/or FCA.

+The management expenses levy is subject to an annual limit, fixed by the PRA and FCA following consultation with industry.